willybrauner/interpol/README.md

 ### Styles helper

-This repo provide a `styles` core helper function witch simplify the DOM manipulation.
+This repository provides a `styles` helper function that simplifies DOM manipulation.
-The function use a DOM cache to associate multiple transform functions to the same DOM element at the same time.
+The function uses a DOM cache to associate multiple transformation functions with the same DOM element at the same time.

 Definition:
 ```ts